Rahulrajput81680/college-space-modify/README.md

 - 🔭 We are currently working on **various web projects**

-- 👯 I’m looking to collaborate on **this projects**
+- 👯 We looking to collaborate on **this projects**

-- 🤝 I’m looking for help with [contribution](https://github.com/kunalvvs/ResourceZone)
+- 🤝 we looking for help with [contribution](https://github.com/Rahulrajput81680/college-space-modify)

 - 👨‍💻 All of my projects are available at [https://kunalvvs.github.io/Kunals/](https://kunalvvs.github.io/Kunals/)